pavly-remon/pavly-remon/README.md

 ### Software Engineer at [![Huawei](https://img.shields.io/badge/Huawei-00599C?style=?style=flat&logo=huawei&logoColor=red&color=white)](https://www.huawei.com/)

 - A creative and detail-oriented Mobile and Web Apps Developer
-- My goal is to deliver a high-quality Apps 📱
+- My goal is to deliver high-quality Apps 📱
 - Having a good experience in many programming languages (mostly: Flutter, Vue.js, and Python)
 - Also, Have a good experience in AI Engineering Track 🤖